-1. A DTV declares it is capable of displaying Pictures encoded in sRGB color space (as defined in IEC 61996-2-1 [34]) by setting bit 2 in the Feature Support byte (0x18) of the Basic Display Parameters and Feature Block in its EDID.
+- 1. A DTV declares it is capable of displaying Pictures encoded in sRGB color space (as defined in IEC 61996-2-1 [33]) by setting bit 2 in the Feature Support byte (0x18) of the Basic Display Parameters and Feature Block in its EDID.
 A Sink that declares it is not capable of displaying Pictures encoded in RGB color space declares its colorimetry via the values set in bytes 0x19 through 0x22 of the Basic Display Parameters and Feature Block in its EDID.
-See Sections A.2.6 and A.2.7 for further information.

-2. A DTV declares it is capable of displaying Pictures encoded in this colorimetry by setting the associated bit in Byte 3 of the Colorimetry Data Block in its EDID.
-See Section 7.5.5 for further information.

-3. The Picture colorimetry is dependent on the value of Vactive for the Video Identification Code set in the AVI InfoFrame.
-See Section 5 for further information.

-4. A DTV declares it is capable of displaying Pictures encoded in this colorimetry by setting bit 4 and/or bit 5 in Byte 3 of the CEA Extension Version 3 block in its EDID.
-See Section 7.5.

-5. ITU-R BT.2020 [40] colorimetry is only defined for Component Depths of 10 & 12-bits/component and shall not be used at 8-bits/component.

-6. In the case of 4:4:4 sampling, applying the constant luminance (Y'CC'{BC}C'{RC}) transform of ITU-R BT.2020 [40] might be of little benefit.
+See Sections A.2.6 and A.2.7 for further information. - 2.
+A DTV declares it is capable of displaying Pictures encoded in this colorimetry by setting the associated bit in Byte 3 of the Colorimetry Data Block in its EDID.
+See Section 7.5.5 for further information. - 3.
+The Picture colorimetry is dependent on the value of Vactive for the Video Identification Code set in the AVI InfoFrame.
+See Section 5 for further information. - 4.
+A DTV declares it is capable of displaying Pictures encoded in this colorimetry by setting bit 4 and/or bit 5 in Byte 3 of the CTA Extension Version 3 block in its EDID.
+See Section 7.5. - 5.
+ITU-R BT.2020 [39] colorimetry is only defined for Component Depths of 10 & 12-bits/component and shall not be used at 8-bits/component. - 6.
+In the case of 4:4:4 sampling, applying the constant luminance (Y'CC'{BC}C'{RC}) transform of ITU-R BT.2020 [39] might be of little benefit.

-Table 13 Picture Colorimetry Indicated by the RGB or YC_BC_R (Y), Colorimetry (C) and Extended Colorimetry (EC) Field Settings (continued)
+Table 14 Picture Colorimetry Indicated by the RGB or YC_BC_R (Y), Colorimetry (C) and Extended Colorimetry (EC) Field Settings (continued)

-The ITC content bit indicates when Picture content is directly composed according to common IT practices or derived from a specific type of IT content.
-When the ITC content flag of byte 3 is set to 1 (ITC = 1), the content field (CN0, CN1) of Byte 5 is valid and downstream processors should process Pixel Data according to the definitions given in Table 14.
-When the ITC flag of byte 3 is false (ITC = 0), the content field (CN0, CN1) of Byte 5 should be ignored.
+The IT content bit in Byte 3 (ITC) indicates when Picture content is directly composed according to common IT practices or derived from a specific type of IT content.
+When the IT content bit of Byte 3 is set to 1 (ITC = 1), the content field (CN0, CN1) of Byte 5 is valid and downstream processors should process Pixel Data according to the definitions given in Table 15.
+When the IT content bit of byte 3 is false (ITC = 0), the content field (CN0, CN1) of Byte 5 should be ignored.
+The IT content bit is about the Picture content and should not be confused with IT vs CE video timings.
+The IT content bit can be used with both video timings.

-Table 14 illustrates the meaning of Data Byte 5 Content Type bits CN1 and CN0.
+Table 15 illustrates the meaning of Data Byte 5 Content Type bits CN1 and CN0.
 These bits should be used to signal delivery of IT content that is either classified as Graphics, Photo, Cinema, or Game.